 TL;DR

-We are near settling where we will be “based” in the next season of life.
-It is highly likely we will settle somewhere in the greater Bay Area or in Portland.
-Our continuous travel will end, but we will still do a few trips each year.
+We are mostly settled where we will be “based” in the next season of life.
+It is highly likely we will spend the next three years based in Mountain View, with extended time yearly in Portland.
 Our planned locations in the next few months:

 I am focused on

 - Identifying and practicing simple, core truths which are at the heart of human flourishing.
-My short list right now is love, community (with a particular focus on church), and gratitude->generosity.
+My short list right now is love, community (with a particular focus on church), gratitude->generosity, working hard / developing mastery.

 2023/2024 Retro